HazyResearch/zoology/README.md

 We have provided support for various efficient models.

+**If using the Zoology RWKV-7 file from between March 25th-June 5, please note that the state size computation needs to be updated**

 | Year | Venue   | Model          | Title   |  Paper   |
 | :--- | :------ | :------------- | :-------------------------------------------------------------------------------------------------------- | :------------------------------------------------: |
 | Oct 2021  | NeurIPS    | Scatterbrain   | Scatterbrain: Unifying Sparse and Low-rank Attention Approximation           |  [link](https://arxiv.org/abs/2110.15343)    |